 Hamster health and welfare

-- Treating with only the medicines recommended for them by a vet.
-Human/other animal medicines are dangerous to hamsters.
-Some oral antibiotics can cause serious digestive disorders.
+Remember, only treat your hamster with the medicines recommended for them by a vet.
+Human or other animal medicines are dangerous to hamsters and some oral antibiotics can cause serious digestive disorders.

 Hamsters are naturally timid and don't like loud or threatening noises, so be calm around them and never startle or frighten them.
 Keep a constant eye on them when they're with another animal or person who may deliberately or accidentally harm or frighten them.

 Handling can be stressful for hamsters, but they can get used to it and it's important for regularly checking their health and welfare.
 Handle them carefully and considerately, in a confident but gentle manner, and read more about it in our guide to handling your hamster.

 If you go away

 Make sure you have a responsible person to look after your hamster if you're off on holiday.
 Keep your pet in their familiar cage and leave their usual food, and try not to transport them unless absolutely necessary.
 If you do need to move them, read our advice on transporting your hamster.

 Finally, it's a good idea to take out pet insurance to cover the cost of any unforeseen vet bills.

 Follow the links below to find out more about caring for your hamster.